 - Other delivery (FedEx, hand-delivery, etc.): Your completed absentee ballot must be delivered to the municipal clerk no later than 8 p.m. on Election Day

-In-Person at your Municipal Clerk's Office (Early Voting)
+In-Person Absentee Voting at your Municipal Clerk's Office (Early Voting)

 You can also vote absentee at your local municipal clerk's office.
+You must show an acceptable photo ID to receive your ballot.
 In-person absentee voting (also known as early voting) runs on weekdays for two weeks before an election, ending at 5 p.m. or the close of business (whichever is later) on the Friday before the election.
-In 2014, the dates are:
+For the 2014 General Election, the dates are:

 - October 20 to 31 (General Election)